 3.1 There is a statutory requirement for internal audit to work in accordance with the 'proper audit practices'.
 These 'proper audit practices' are in effect the 'Public Sector Internal Audit Standards'.
-The Internal Audit Charter reflects this and was first approved by the Audit Committee in January 2014.
-They are now due for their first annual review.
+The Internal Audit Charter reflects this and was first approved by the Audit and Risk Committee in January 2014.
+It was last reviewed in January 2018, and is now due for its next annual review.
+There have been no changes to the Charter since it was last reviewed.